jiseop-byeon/jiseop-byeon.github.io/index.md

 ## 🌱 Bio
 Hi there 👋, My name is **Jiseop Byeon**!
-I’m a 2nd-year master's student of [Mobile Automation and Sensing Systems (MASS) Lab](https://www.mass-lab-ut.com/) at [The University of Texas at Austin](https://www.utexas.edu/) under the supervision of [Dr. Christian Claudel](https://www.caee.utexas.edu/people/faculty/faculty-directory/claudel) with [Maseeh Department of Civil, Architectural, and Environmental Engineering](https://www.caee.utexas.edu/).
+I’m a 2nd-year master's student in [Mobile Automation and Sensing Systems (MASS) Lab](https://www.mass-lab-ut.com/) at [The University of Texas at Austin](https://www.utexas.edu/) under the supervision of [Dr. Christian Claudel](https://www.caee.utexas.edu/people/faculty/faculty-directory/claudel) in the [Maseeh Department of Civil, Architectural, and Environmental Engineering](https://www.caee.utexas.edu/).
-My research focuses on **Augmented Reality, Sensors, and Robotics** applications for smart and safe Civil Systems (Construction, Transportation).
+My research focuses on **Augmented Reality, Sensors, and Robotics** applications for smart and safe civil systems (construction and transportation).

 ---